The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Introduction

 To prove Theorem \ref{t_A}, we will need to study specific problems in $F_k \rtimes_{\psi} \gen{t}$, with $[\psi]$ of finite order.
 Among them is the problem of having \textit{congruences that (effectively) separate torsion}.
-This is the case for a group $G$ if there is a (computable) subgroup $H < G$, that is characteristic and of finite index, such that $\out(G) \rightarrow \out(G/H)$ has torsion-free kernel (see Definition \ref{d_mink}).
+This is the case for a class of groups if there is an algorithm that takes a group $G$ in the class, and outputs a subgroup $H < G$, that is characteristic and of finite index, such that $\out(G) \rightarrow \out(G/H)$ has torsion-free kernel (see Definition \ref{d_mink}).
 We must also prove that these groups have a solvable \textit{fibre- and orientation-preserving mixed Whitehead problem}.
 That is to say, given any two tuples of conjugacy classes of tuples of $F_k \rtimes_{\psi} \gen{t}$, we wish to decide whether there exists a fibre- and orientation-preserving outer automorphism sending one to the other.
 These conditions will need to be treated separately.

 We will therefore devote Section \ref{s_mink} to proving that free-by-cyclic groups with finite order monodromy have congruences that effectively separate torsion.
 In a short digression, we then prove that such groups are also conjugacy separable, though this is not used to prove Theorem \ref{t_A}.
 We will then prove in Section \ref{s_wh} that the same class of groups has a solvable fibre- and orientation-preserving mixed Whitehead problem.
 Finally, we will use these results to prove in Section \ref{s_conj} that $\mathcal{A}$ satisfies the conditions of Theorem \ref{t_reduc} and therefore that the conjugacy problem in $\out(F_m)$ for outer automorphisms in $\mathcal{A}$ is solvable, which will finish the proof of Theorem \ref{t_A}.